Who We Are

 Gregg Keller is widely regarded as one of the preeminent public affairs professionals in the United States, and the country’s foremost practitioner of center-right coalition-building.
-Before founding Atlas Strategy Group, Keller helped lead two national public policy organizations and the nation’s premier annual conservative conference, directed a national coalitions program for a presidential campaign and managed a nationally-watched U.S. Senate campaign.
+Before founding Atlas Strategy Group, Keller led two national conservative public policy organizations and the nation’s premier annual conservative conference, directed a national coalitions program for a presidential campaign and managed an acclaimed U.S. Senate campaign.

 Keller has served as Executive Director of the American Conservative Union (ACU), America’s oldest and largest grassroots conservative organization.
 ACU is the leading entity in providing conservative positions on issues to Congress, administration officials, state governments, the media, political candidates and the public.
 ACU also hosts CPAC – the Conservative Political Action Conference, the nation’s largest gathering of conservatives annually.
 During Gregg’s tenure at ACU revenue and programming grew severalfold, while CPAC was consistently ranked by BizBash Magazine as America’s third-most impactful annual political event, behind only the President’s State of the Union Address and the White House Correspondents’ Dinner.

-In 2008, Keller served as National Coalitions Director on Mitt Romney’s presidential campaign where he managed outreach to the conservative community, and oversaw all coalition outreach in 21 states.
+In 2008, Gregg served as Coalitions Director on Mitt Romney’s presidential campaign where he managed outreach to the conservative community, and oversaw all coalition outreach in 21 states.
 Post-nomination, Gregg went on to serve that cycle as Sr. Advisor to John McCain’s Missouri campaign: the only target state Republicans won that year at the Presidential level.
 In 2006, Keller was Campaign Manager on the U.S. Senate campaign of Sen. Jim Talent, which esteemed political handicapper Stuart Rothenberg deemed the best incumbent campaign of the cycle.

-During the 2004 election cycle, Keller was Missouri Coalitions and Communications Director for Bush-Cheney 2004 and managed the legal and Election Day Operations efforts for Bush-Cheney in New Hampshire.
-Keller also served on Sen. Talent’s 2002 campaign as Travel Aide (visiting all of Missouri’s 114 countries and clocking 200,000 miles in the state in 18 months) and held positions in the Senator’s official U.S. Senate office.
+During the 2004 election cycle, Keller was Missouri Coalitions and Communications Director for Bush-Cheney and managed the legal and Election Day Operations efforts for Bush-Cheney in New Hampshire.
+Keller served on Sen. Talent’s 2002 campaign as Travel Aide (visiting all of Missouri’s 114 countries and clocking 200,000 miles in the state in 18 months) and held positions in the Senator’s U.S. Senate office.